ryosuke110/Quercus-commongarden/README.md

 # Quercus-commongarden

-## Analytical workflow for the oak hybrid zone study
-This repository contains analysis scripts used for the genomic and phenotypic analyses described in:
+Analysis scripts associated with:

 Ito et al. (in prep.)
 *Molecular evolutionary evidence for coexistence within oak hybrid zones.*

+This repository contains scripts used for population genomic, phenotypic, and statistical analyses described in the manuscript.

+Processed datasets are available through Dryad (doi:10.5061/dryad.4f4qrfjtd).

+Raw sequencing reads are available through DDBJ (BioProject: PRJDB40283).

+Detailed analytical procedures are described in workflow.md.

 Raw sequencing data are available from DDBJ, and processed datasets are deposited in Dryad.
-Quercus_climate.csv is combines occurrence data from the National Survey on the Natural Environment and climate variables from the NARO Agro-Meteorological Grid Square Data.
+Quercus_climate.csv combines occurrence data from the National Survey on the Natural Environment and climate variables from the NARO Agro-Meteorological Grid Square Data.

 ---

 ## Repository structure

-The repository is organized by analysis modules corresponding to the main components of the study.
+- 01_variant_calling/
+- 02_population_structure_hybridisation/
+- 03_seedling_performance/
+- 04_tradeoff/
+- 05_admixture_mapping_selection_scan/
+- 06_genetic_coupling/
+- 07_other_scripts/
+A detailed description of each module is provided below.

 #### 01_variant_calling/
   Scripts for variant calling, filtering, and genotype imputation.